 Also listed as organic are fertilizer products that contain hydrolyzed fish protein and hydrolyzed chicken feathers.
 All hydrolyzed ingredients contain MSG.

 About “Health Food” stores…

-Health food stores are mine fields for MSG.
+Health food stores are mine fields for free glutamate.
 Protein powders are generally nothing more or less than hydrolyzed proteins – and will contain all three manufactured neurotoxic amino acids: glutamic acid, aspartic acid, and L-cysteine.
-Food labeled “organic” cannot legitimately contain monosodium glutamate, but can contain other ingredients that contain MSG.
+Food labeled “organic” cannot legitimately contain monosodium glutamate, but can contain other ingredients that contain free glutamate.

 Dietary supplements will often contain individual amino acids (because they can be absorbed by the body more quickly than amino acids found in protein which have to be digested before they can be absorbed); and if dietary supplements contain individual amino acids, those amino acids may be neurotoxic glutamic acid, aspartic acid, and/or L-cysteine, all manufactured in food and/or chemical plants.

-These are the names of some of the MSG-containing ingredients often found in Health Food stores:
+These are the names of some of the free glutamate-containing ingredients often found in Health Food stores:

 amino acids (They almost invariably contain glutamic acid.)

 There are also chelates.
 Minerals found individually and in some multi-vitamins, are usually joined to amino acids for better absorption, i.e., the minerals or multi-vitamins are chelated.